BolajiAyodeji/Blogposts/ck3tyrb4j01kt6qs180hpzaso.md

 Axe is an accessibility testing engine for websites and other HTML-based user interfaces.
 It's fast, secure, lightweight, and was built to seamlessly integrate with any existing test environment so you can automate accessibility testing alongside your regular functional testing.
 ~ [Axe Docs](https://github.com/dequelabs/axe-core)

-One important feature of Axe is that it works with all modern browsers, tools, CLI, and testing environments, allowing you to check for accessibility issues during development in your terminal and after deploy.
+One important feature of Axe is that it works with all modern browsers, tools, CLI, and testing environments, allowing you to check for accessibility issues during development in your terminal and after deployment.

 Other automated auditing tools like [Lighthouse](https://github.com/GoogleChrome/lighthouse) and [storybook-addon-a11y](https://github.com/storybooks/storybook/tree/master/addons/a11y) uses the Axe core engine which is [open sourced](https://github.com/dequelabs/axe-core).